 Future plans

 The described services are currently deployed both in local resources (that can be linked to EGI FedCloud environment) and in external sites that support Lifewatch Virtual Organization.
-In the last months a new site integrated with EGI FedCloud has been deployed in “Estación Biológica de Doñana”, placed at Seville, Spain.
-This site will serve as the main site providing resources to the Lifewatch Virtual Organization, including both central services and user-oriented services, like Geographical Information Systems, Databases, Data Catalogues or computing-analysis services based in different technologies like R. That is why in the short term future the distributed services that are very important for Lifewatch users will be installed at EBD site, including those explained in the previous sections.
+In the last months, a new site integrated with EGI FedCloud has been deployed in “Estación Biológica de Doñana”, placed at Seville, Spain.
+This site will serve as the main site providing resources to the Lifewatch Virtual Organization, including both central services and user-oriented services, like Geographical Information Systems, Databases, Data Catalogues or computing-analysis services based in different technologies like R. That is why in the short-term future the distributed services that are very important for Lifewatch users will be installed at EBD site, including those explained in the previous sections.

 The features provided and the infrastructure deployed at Seville, will increase the interest on joining the LifeWatch Virtual Organization.
 For instance, Seville site has deployed a large NFS system that can store data from users and connect to the computing part based on Cloud in a faster way.
-Also, this NFS system can be integrated with the OneData Solution that is being tested by EGI as a distributed storage solution.
+In addition, this NFS system can be integrated with the EGI OpenData platform that is being developed by EGI as a distributed storage solution.

 In parallel, in the framework of the LifeWatch EGI-CC, several working groups have been established in the past meeting at Bari EGI Conf 2015, and one of them lead by HCMR and with the collaboration of VLIZ and IFCA teams, will address the support to R solutions.
 This work is now being tracked using the OpenProject web tool, that has been selected by LifeWatch as the basic support tool for its distributed e-infrastructure project, and in this way we expect to collect in the next months the requirements of more Case Studies, analyze them and create the corresponding backlog focused on R services.